Personalized Workout & Meal PlansGet Started

 The Total Gym infomercials, featuring Chuck Norris and Christie Brinkley, are the longest-running infomercials for any product.

-Cardio machines for home gym use include treadmills, ellipticals, exercise bikes, and rowing machines.
+Cardio machines for home gym use include the best compact treadmills, ellipticals, exercise bikes, and rowing machines.
 They provide you with a calorie-burning workout to lose weight.
 In terms of working your muscles, most of them are lower body-centric.

 Adjustable dumbbells give you the equivalent of a whole rack's worth of dumbbells in one.
 This is achieved by way of a platform that a dumbbell handle sits on.
 By using a dial system, you are then able to select the amount of weight you want.
 This is a very cost-effective way to get a great dumbbell workout.

-Smart Mirrors provide you with a large screen that displays a personal trainer to guide you through a workout.
+Smart Mirrors provide you with a large screen that displays a certified personal trainer to guide you through a full body workout.
 They are designed to simulate the atmosphere and energy of a fitness class in your home.
 Most smart fitness mirrors require a monthly subscription to access streaming classes.

-With so many different types of compact home gyms on the market, it pays to have a game plan before you enter the market.
+With so many different types of small at-home gyms on the market, it pays to have a game plan before you enter the market.
 Here are seven considerations that will help you get focused when shopping for exercise equipment.

-Think about the type of workouts you will be doing.
+Think about the type of workouts you will be doing and your fitness goals.
 If you're focusing on strength training, you will want a machine that feels natural, provides both positive and negative resistance, and provides enough resistance to meet your needs.

 Your home gym should allow you to work your entire body.
 Some machines allow as many as 60 exercises or more.